-More U.S. Galaxy S II variants getting updated to Jelly Bean, AT&T model receiving maintenance updateAlex Wagner - Deputy Managing Editor, News Desk
+More U.S. Galaxy S II variants getting updated to Jelly Bean, AT&T model receiving maintenance updateAlex Wagner - Editorial Director of News and Content

 Sprint recently surprised quite a few folks when it revealed a Jelly Bean update for its Epic 4G Touch, but it turns out that that's not the only Samsung Galaxy S II variant that's getting bumped up to Android 4.1.
 As noted by PhoneDog commenter Elena Rico, both the Boost Mobile and Virgin Mobile variants of the Galaxy S II are also now able to be updated to Jelly Bean.
 That's not entirely surprising since both of those Galaxy S II models are similar to Sprint's model, but it's still good to see.
 Both Samsung's official support site and an Android Central forum user confirm that the update for Boost's Galaxy S II is available through Samsung's Kies computer software.
 Details are light on the Virgin model's update, but it's likely available through Kies as well.